Religion in South Africa: Christianity

-Christianity is the dominant religion in South Africa, with almost 80% of the population in 2001 professing to be Christian.
+Christianity is the dominant religion in South Africa, with 85.3% of the population in 2022 professing to be Christian.
 No single denomination predominates, with mainstream Protestant churches, Pentecostal churches, African initiated churches, and the Catholic Church all having significant numbers of adherents.
 Importantly, there is significant and sustained syncretism with African Traditional Religion among most of the self-professed Christians in South Africa.
-Of the total national population of 44.8 million, 35.8 million or 79.8% identified as members of a Christian denomination.
+Of the total national population of 62 million, 52.8 million or 85.3% identified as members of a Christian denomination.

 Zion Christian Church

 The Zion Christian Church (or ZCC) is the largest African initiated church in Southern Africa.
 The church's headquarters are at Zion City Moria in Limpopo Province, South Africa (Northern Transvaal).

 According to the 1996 South African Census, the church numbered 3.87 million members.
 By the 2001 South African Census, its membership had increased to 4.97 million members.
 (More recent official statistics are unavailable, since the last South African Census – 2011 – did not ask any questions about religious affiliation.)